-Good news for BU students and alums: you have some serious clout with employers around the world.
+Good news for BU students and alums: you have some serious clout with employers worldwide.

 The California Institute of Technology was ranked number one on the list, followed by the Massachusetts Institute of Technology, Harvard University, the University of Cambridge, and Stanford University.